The Football Aficionado

-The Football Aficionado is a long-feature social documentary film co-directed and co-produced by Sharmin Mojtahedzadeh & Paliz Khoshdel.
+The Football Aficionado is a long-feature social documentary film co-directed by Sharmin Mojtahedzadeh and Paliz Khoshdel and co-produced by Paliz Khoshdel and Sharmin Mojtahedzadeh.
 The subject of the film targets gender discrimination and women's rights in Iran.

 Story

 The film's story is about Zahra, a 27-year-old Iranian girl living in Tehran and a big fan of Persepolis, one of the capital’s biggest football teams.
 She has always wished to watch her favorite team as well as the Iranian national team’s games at the stadium.
 However, according to an unwritten law, women are not allowed to go to stadiums and watch football games.
 For this reason, Zahra decides to disguise herself as a man to be able to enter the stadium without foreseeing that her action would go viral across social media and be covered by the popular press, giving the example to other women and starting a movement against this discrimination.